 On one hand, swapping plants is fun, social, and is about the cheapest possible way to bring fresh diversity into your houseplant collection.
 On the other, a little spare cash is never a bad thing, and a boom in houseplant culture during pandemic times offers a timely side hustle for struggling plant owners.

-To help you decide, here's a very quick pro/con breakdown of swapping vs selling.
+Here's a very quick pro/con breakdown of swapping vs selling to help you decide.

 Meet up with other plant lovers, bring propagates of your plants, exchange them for different species.
 Rules, size, and level of organization vary from an informal gathering of a few neighbors to hundreds of participants.

 - It's by far the most cost-effective way to add new species to your houseplant collection.

 - This is also a fantastic way to meet and make Plant Buddies, exchange tips and tricks, and just generally connect with similarly interested people.
 I really miss this aspect, and as soon as it's safe, I'll be going to as many as I can to reconnect with the community.

 - A lot of them raise money for awesome causes.